resun-c/django-auth0-engine/README.txt

 			readily available in request.user as User object.

-		- Comprehensive and flexible User object with directly accessible database records

-		- functionality for resource management implemented in the User object.
+		- Comprehensive and flexible User object with directly accessible database records and functionality for resource management.

 	2. Getting Started: